 Computing Resources may be used only for purposes that are legal, ethical and consistent with the University's mission.
 The following activities are examples of prohibited behaviors with respect to the use of Computing Resources:

 Using the University's Networks and Internet Access with Personal Devices

-The University makes networks and the Internet available to users via wired and wireless connections.
+The University makes networks and the Internet available to users for their personal devices via wireless connections.
+Personal devices such as gaming systems, computing devices, printers, TVs, etc, are not permitted to connect to the network via wired connection.
 The University does not guarantee the privacy of wireless transmissions, and does not guarantee that the WLAN will provide uninterrupted and/or error-free wireless communications.
 Use of networks and Internet access is subject to the following additional terms and conditions.

 Authorized users are permitted to connect their own computing devices to the University's network or Internet connection after contacting the Department of Information Technology to arrange such access.
 A user's computer hardware must meet certain specification prerequisites and may require that certain software or operating system security updates to be installed (particularly with respect to connection to a wireless network).
 These specifications are subject to change.
 The University does not guarantee that all computers, even those that meet the specification prerequisites, will be able to access WLAN (except computing devices provided by the University).
 No device will be granted access to a network unless it has current anti-virus software properly installed.

 Users are prohibited from accessing any portion of a network that they have not been authorized to access, and may not provide access to any network to anyone who does not have University authorization for such access.
 Users are prohibited from circumventing or attempting to circumvent network security systems.
 Network privileges may be revoked at any time, temporarily or permanently, at the discretion of the University for violation of the Computer and Network Use Policy.